lingui/js-lingui/website/docs/ref/conf.md

 #### messageId

-Sort by the message ID.
+Sort by the message ID, `js-lingui-id` will be used if no custom id provided.

+#### message

+Sort by source message.

 #### origin